raspberrypilearning/butterfly-garden/en/step_2.md

 --- /task ---

 --- task ---
-Click the green flag to restart your project and the butterfly should now fly across the stage, bouncing when it reaches the left and right edges.
+Click on the green flag to restart your project.
+The butterfly should now fly across the Stage, bouncing when it reaches the left and right edges.
 --- /task ---

 Did you spot an issue?
 The butterfly goes upside down when it flies to the left.
-This is because sprites point in the direction they are moving.
+This is because sprites point in the direction in which they are moving.

 ![Butterfly upside down when flying left](images/butterfly-upside-down.png){:width="400px"}

 --- task ---
-You can fix this by adding a `set rotation style [left-right]`{:class="block3motion"} block under `when flag clicked`{:class="block3events"}.
+To fix this, add a `set rotation style [left-right]`{:class="block3motion"} block under the `when green flag clicked`{:class="block3events"} block.

 ![Set butterfly left-right rotation style](images/butterfly-left-right.png){:width="400px"}